YKarayel/WowNewsClientApp/README.md

 # WowNewsClientApp
-WoW News developed as an Android App.
-The purpose of the application is to develop an android-sided application of the site https://wowhead.com and to send notifications of the posts. <br><br>
+<p>WoW News developed as an Android App.</p>
+<p>The purpose of the application is to develop an android-sided application of the site https://wowhead.com and to send notifications of the posts.</p> <br>

 <b>Link :</b> https://play.google.com/store/apps/details?id=com.nexuswawe.wownews

 <h3>What does it offer?</h3>